Datatab

 Survival Time Log Rank Test

-In this example, we have a starting point, which is the moment when the filling is placed.
+In our example, we might be interested in whether the material has an effect on the time it takes for the filling to break out again.
+We have a starting point, which is the time when the filling is placed.
 We also have an end point or event, which is the time when the filling breaks out again.

 We are interested in the time between the start and the end, that is, the time between the insertion of the filling and the breaking out of the filling.